Bear Grylls Gear

 Hand Crank Phone Chargers

 You could do that with a charger you use all the time if you wanted to its pretty simple.
 You should always aim for the biggest wattage you can get your hands on; this will give you an idea of how much power it has stored and how powerful its output is.
-Don’t let yourself be fooled by marketing fluff, read reviews and then find out what wattage it’s packing before parting with any money.
+Don’t let yourself be fooled by marketing fluff, read feedbacks and then find out what wattage it’s packing before parting with any money.
 When choosing a universal charger, always remember to look at the amps.
 However, it is better to have a higher amp rating that can charge different brands and models of laptops as well as other USB-charged devices.
 Or you can just run your generator and have power throughout the rig.

 Is a top-of-the-line camping power station, it packs a serious amount of juice with a battery capacity of 396Wh.
 This converts to a huge 33,000mAh, enough to charge a smartphone 30 times.
 The Goal Zero Yeti 400 can charge up to 7 devices simultaneously, and once empty can be fully recharged using an AC outlet in 5 hours.
 It’s also worth noting that this particular model weighs a hefty 29lbs, so power stations are best suited to car campers.